makinacorpus/django_pyoidc/docs/tutorial.rst

 *********************

 .. note::
     In this part we use :ref:`providers <Providers>` as a quick way to generate the library configuration and URL patterns.
-However you can also :ref:`configure the settings <Configure the settings>` manually if you wish to dig into the configuration.
+However you can also :ref:`configure the settings <Django settings>` manually if you wish to dig into the configuration.

 First, create a file named ``oidc.py`` and instantiate a :py:class:`makina_django_oidc.providers.Keyloack20Provider` as this is the provider that should be used with Keycloak.